 Water Safety Testing Results

-In response to requirements stipulated in HB 270, passed by the General Assembly and signed into law by Gov. Larry Hogan on May 4, 2017, Anne Arundel County Public Schools (AACPS) has been testing water outlets at schools for the presence of lead.
-The law requires that schools “must test for the presence of lead in all drinking water outlets” in schools that are served by public water.
+In response to requirements stipulated in HB 270, passed by the General Assembly and signed into law by Gov. Larry Hogan on May 4, 2017, Anne Arundel County Public Schools (AACPS) began testing water outlets at schools for the presence of lead.
+The law requires that schools “must test for the presence of lead in all consumable drinking water outlets” in schools that are served by public water.

 AACPS, along with several other school systems, was invited to participate in meetings to assist the Maryland Department of the Environment (MDE) in the development of the regulation.
 The Final regulation became effective April 9, 2018.
 AACPS began sampling in mid-March 2018, prior to the April 9, 2018, effective date.

-The law and regulation define drinking water outlets as “an ice-making machine, a hot drink machine, a kitchen sink, a classroom combination sink with drinking fountain, a sink in a home economics classroom, a teachers’ lounge sink, a nurse’s office sink, a sink in a special education classroom, and any other sink known to be used for human consumption.”
+The law and regulation define drinking water (consumable) outlets as “an ice-making machine, a hot drink machine, a kitchen sink, a classroom combination sink with drinking fountain, a sink in a home economics classroom, a teachers’ lounge sink, a nurse’s office sink, a sink in a special education classroom, and any other sink known to be used for human consumption.”
 The law and regulation also mandate that sampling must be done while school is in session.
 Thus, no sampling could be done over the summer months.

 - Utilizing a printed map, visiting each school and confirming the location of each water source.
 The primary purpose for doing this is to assign a unique identification to each source to ensure future information is accurately identified for each water source.

 - Prior to any sample that is taken, it is a requirement that the water stagnate in the pipes between 8 and 18 hours.

 - All samples are first draw samples and must be taken before students and staff arrive at school in the morning because if outlets are turned on and water flows, the integrity of the sample is compromised.